commercetools/commercetools-paypal-plus-integration/README.md

     ```
     http://example.com/checkout/payment/success?paymentId=${paymentId}&token=${token}&PayerID=${payerId}
     ```
-    1. It is strongly recommend to compare the payment from Paypal to payment from CTP to see if there were any changes during the payment process.
+    1. It is strongly recommended to compare the payment from Paypal to payment from CTP to see if there were any changes during the payment process.
 Example of how this can happen is described [here](https://github.com/commercetools/commercetools-paypal-plus-integration/issues/62).
 The possible changes could be:
         1. User's shipping address has changed
         1. Cart total amount has changed

-        Backend GET with `paypalPaymentId`:
+        Backend GET Paypal payment by `paypalPaymentId`:
         ```
         GET http://paypal-plus-integration-server.com/${tenantName}/commercetools/look-up/payments/${paypalPaymentId}
         ```